Accredited training

 To apply, you must:

-• Have appropriate tertiary qualifications in social services or a related field
+• Hold appropriate tertiary qualifications in behavioural or social science

-• Have a minimum of one year’s face-to-face experience providing counselling
+• Have a minimum of one year's formal counselling experience

-You will be notified of the outcome of your application within 2 weeks of your interview.
+Applications are assessed individually.
+You will be notified of the outcome of your application following our review process.

 Preview the course